bookingactivities/booking-activities/readme.txt

 == Changelog ==

-= 1.1.0 =
+= 1.1.0 - 2017/07/16 =
-* Optimization - Calendars are now loaded faster and on page load (possibility to load after page load in BA settings)
+* Optimization - Calendars are now loaded faster and on page load (possibility to load after page load in Booking Activities settings)
 * Feature - Manage groups of events!
 You can group events and make your customer book a bundle of events instead of a single one.
-* Feature - You can now bind multiple calendars and activities to one product in WooCommerce!
+* Feature - Bind multiple calendars and activities to one product in WooCommerce!
-* Feature - You can now choose the default booking status of bookings made after a customer complete the booking form or a WooCommerce order.
-Set this parameter in BA settings page.
+* Feature - Choose the default booking status after a customer complete the booking form or a WooCommerce order.
 * Feature - Calendars events are now related to your business timezone, and no longer to users' timezone.
 Customers around the world cannot see / book a past event because of time offset.
-Set this parameter in BA settings page.
 * Tweak - You can change your calendars period regardless of the bookings already done
 * Fix - Apostrophe characters in template / activity / events names are now correctly displayed
+* Fix - Dates are now translated everywhere
 * Fix - Copy a shortcode in calendar editor now copy only plain text, no more undesired html
 * Fix - Cart expiration is now checked on each page load.
 This means that you cart counter will now always be up to date.
 * Fix - Fixed booking method checks in JS files (misuse of inArray)